Part of the Advance America chain · locations

 Advance America's Montebello location sits at 518 N Montebello Blvd in central Los Angeles County, providing immediate access to payday and title loans for residents of Montebello and surrounding neighborhoods.
 The storefront operates as a standalone location, making it easy to find and park.
 Hours are Monday through Friday 10 AM to 6 PM, and Saturday 9 AM to 1 PM; the store is closed Sundays.

-At this Montebello, CA branch, you can apply for payday loans, title loans, and cash advances with minimal paperwork and same-day funding for approved applicants.
+At this Montebello, CA branch, you can apply for payday loans, title loans, and cash advances with minimal paperwork and provider-stated funding timing for approved applicants.
 The friendly staff can walk you through your options and answer questions about rates and terms.
 For assistance or to confirm availability, call +1 323-724-2966.

 Services & Features